The ring is more interesting than it is often given credit for. This post will tell you the isomorphism type of its group of units.

 Why care about such a simple thing?
 Well first, the rings are universal, in the following sense.
 If is any ring with unity, there exists a unique and injective homomorphism . here is called the characteristic of .
-It’s easy to find this homomorphism: there is a natural map , and we factor out its kernel. (which is of the form , being a principal ideal domain) So we should immediately give up hope of understanding ring theory until we know everything there is to know about .
+It’s easy to find this homomorphism: there is a natural map , and we factor out its kernel (which is of the form , being a principal ideal domain).
+So we should expect to come up anywhere that rings do (though only applies to a single ring, and is disproportionately common).

 Theorem: If , where the product is over odd primes, the group of units can be written as a product of cyclic groups when and when .
 In particular, the group of units is cyclic exactly when is a power of an odd prime, twice a power of an odd prime, or .